 Free service in the Sherman M. Perry Infirmary is restricted to a total of two weeks in any college year.
-Students are charged at the rate of \$3 per day for infirmary care beyond the two week free period.
+Students are charged three dollars per day for infirmary care beyond the two week free period.
 Infirmary meals are charged at the rate of \$2.25 per day for non-boarding students.
-There is no additional charge for infirmary meals for students regularly boarding at the College.
+There is no additional charge for infirmary meals for students regularly boarding at the College, except where special diets are ordered by the College Physician.

-The health services are described in detail on pages 33-34 and also in the Gray Book.
+The health services are described in detail on pages 33-34 and also in the Colby Gray Book.